-First an SSL certificate identifies who the website belongs to.
-That means, if a website says they are Google.com but presents a certificate that says example.com your browser will notify you that you’re not where you intended to be.
+First, an SSL certificate identifies who the website belongs.
+That means if a website says they are Google.com but presents a certificate that says example.com your browser will notify you that you’re not where you intended to be.

 The second purpose of an SSL is to provide the browser with the key required to encrypt your data.
 This key is known as the “Public Key” and is used by the browser when it wants to send data to the website you are visiting.
 On the website, there is a key known as the “Private key” which can decode messages encrypted using the public key.

-in-fact your browser has it’s own private and public key which is uses to receive messages from the websites you visit too.
+in-fact your browser has its own private and public key which it uses to receive messages from the websites you visit too.
 This is how you can communicate with a website without people seeing what you’re doing.

 Secure Transfer of Data

-SSL has become so important, that if a website doesn’t have and SSL certificate, browsers like Google’s Chrome, or Microsoft’s Edge will start showing a warning message saying the website is not secure.
-This erodes customer confidence, and may make people leave your website all together.
+SSL has become so important, that if a website doesn’t have an SSL certificate, browsers like Google’s Chrome, or Microsoft’s Edge will start showing a warning message saying the website is not secure.
+This erodes customer confidence and may make people leave your website altogether.

 Earn Your User’s Trust

-Legislation in some countries, such as the GDPR requires companies take reasonable steps to protect their customers data, this includes while that data is in transport between your customer and your website which is what SSL is designed to do.
+Legislation in some countries, such as the GDPR requires companies to take reasonable steps to protect their customer’s data, this includes while that data is in transport between your customer and your website which is what SSL is designed to do.